-Sugar is a carbohydrate that occurs naturally in many foods.
-The body mostly uses carbohydrates as an energy source.
-Food producers also add sugar to many products, which can lead a person’s blood sugar levels to become too high.
+The body needs to use carbohydrates, including sugars, as an energy source.
+However, food producers also add sugar to many products, which can lead a person’s blood sugar levels to become too high.

 Consuming excessive amounts of added sugar can have adverse health effects, so guidelines recommend that people limit their intake.